itsjunetime/smserver_receiver/README.md

 - `default_num_messages`: How many messages you want to load when you first select each conversation
 - `default_num_chats`: How many conversations you want to load for the left chat box when you first launch the program
 - `debug`: Makes everything really slow and flashes countless debug messages basically any time you do anything.
 Don't set to True unless you're actually debugging.
+- `max_past_commands`: SMCurser supports using the arrow keys to tab through previous commands, akin to most shells.
+This setting sets the max amount of past commands that are saved for you to tab up to select.
+- `notifications`: Curses can't sense when the window is focused, so you can't dynamically show notifications based on whether or not you have the terminal window focused.
+If `notifications` is `True`, all notifications for texts you receive will be shown, else none will be shown.
 - `has_authenticated`: Sets to true once you authenticate with the server, so you don't authenticate every time you make a request.